 Impeller pumps are used mainly in grey water and black water transfer, engine cooling, baitwell and air conditioning along with other essential functions on boats, ships and other marine applications.
 Pump styles include both pedestal style or flange mounted.

-On initial startup Flexible impeller pumps must be primed to prevent dry-running of the impeller.
-Suction lifts of 15 feet are possible when pump is fully primed.
+On initial startup, the impeller pumps must be primed to prevent dry-running of the impeller.
+Suction lifts of 15 feet are possible when the pump is fully primed.
 A foot valve with a built in strainer at the beginning of the suction line is recommended.
-Suction lines should be as short as possible.
-Horizontal runs, if necessary, should be pitched upwards toward the pump.
+Suction lines should be short as possible, while horizontal runs, if needed, should be pitched upwards towards the pump.

 All pedestal and flange mounted impeller pumps are made of high quality bronze and offer maximum corrosion resistance.
 All shafts are constructed of grade 303 stainless steel.

 Choose from low flow, medium flow or high flow flexible impeller pumps to fit your application.